PierreSenellart/provsql/doc/source/dev/build-system.rst

    :sqlfunc:`create_provenance_mapping`, and a compiled semiring evaluator still work.

-The test runs on **every PostgreSQL version in the CI matrix** (10 through 18), because it lives inside the standard pg_regress suite.
+The test is scheduled on **every PostgreSQL version in the CI matrix** (10 through 18), because it lives inside the standard pg_regress suite -- but the upgrade replay itself is only exercised on PostgreSQL 12+: older versions disallow multiple ``ALTER TYPE ...
+ADD VALUE`` statements inside a single multi-statement script, so the test takes an early-exit skip path there (matched by ``extension_upgrade_1.out``).
 It catches regressions in: committed upgrade scripts, the ``DATA`` wildcard in ``Makefile.internal`` that ships them, and the binary stability of the mmap format across versions.